makrai/notes/gysel21-umr-univ-mean-repr.md

 * must provide mechanisms for abstracting away from language-specific morphosyntax without losing semantic information.
 An advantage of
-* AMR already abstracts away from constituent order which varies widely across languages.
-This has been shown to make AMR more portable across languages,
+* AMR already abstracts away from constituent order which
+  * constituent order varies widely across languages ~> AMR is more portable across languages,
   * Chinese and Czech [47, 48, 85]
 * UCCA, by intentionally attempting to annotate semantic relations that are indifferent to syntactic relations, have also proved to be readily portable